rafathasan/raspi-mpi-cluster/README.md

 node5
 ```

-Check if All node repond
+Check if All node respond
 > $ mpiexec -f machinefile -n 6 hostname

 you will the output as